Zoom on the Briggs & Stratton Storm Responder

-The Briggs & Stratton Storm Responder's core is the 420 cc Briggs & Stratton OHV 4-stroke engine, which runs on gasoline.
-With an output of 120/240V, it provides a running wattage of 6250W and a peak wattage of 8500W.
+The Briggs & Stratton Storm Responder's engine, 420 cc Briggs & Stratton OHV 4-stroke, fueled by gasoline, can deliver 120/240V.
+It provides a running wattage of 6250W and reaches a peak wattage of 8500W.

-Thanks to a fuel capacity of 7.5 gallons, the Storm Responder can operate for around 11 hours at 50% load with a full tank (fuel consumption around 0.68 GPH).
+With a fuel capacity of 7.5 gallons, the Storm Responder may run for around 11 hours at 50% load with a full tank (fuel consumption around 0.68 GPH).

-Because the Storm Responder is equipped with a twist-lock L14-30R receptacle, it is transfer switch ready: it can power your home during a power outage, as it can be easily connected to your breaker box to power your household.
+As the Storm Responder holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.

-Monitoring of the Storm Responder's status and activity is made possible by a digital StatStation™ data center, which provides information on the lifetime run hours and power output and is one of the features of its control panel.
+One of the many Storm Responder's features is the StatStation™ data center, included in its control panel, which conveniently provides information on the lifetime run hours and power output and thus, helps you monitor its activity and status.

 From a security standpoint, the product offers an overload protection (circuit breaker) and an automatic low oil shut-off, allowing you to use it with a peace of mind.